types of loading dock lifts

 NORDOCK® Specialty Dock Levelers

-The mechanical loading dock levelers are easy-to-install, very affordable, have proven performance, and feature soft release action.
+The mechanical loading dock levelers are easy to install, very affordable, have proven performance, and feature soft release action.
 They have been designed and built for the toughest loading dock environments.
 We offer the following NORDOCK® Series:

 All of these series carry the NORDOCK® guarantee to outperform.